GHS hazard statements: Environmental hazards

-Country-specific hazard statements
+Region-specific hazard statements

 European Union

 The European Union has implemented the GHS through the CLP Regulation.
 Nevertheless, the older system based on the Dangerous Substances Directive was used in parallel until June 2015.
 Some R-phrases which do not have simple equivalents under the GHS have been retained under the CLP Regulation: the numbering mirrors the number of the previous R-phrase.